Shuttle/Shuttle.Core.Log4Net/README.md

 # Configuration

-For .NET Core you'll need to use a custom configuration file (not the application configuration file).
+For .NET Core you'll need to either use a custom configuration file (not the application configuration file) or reference the `System.Configuration.ConfigurationManager`.
+Referencing the `Shuttle.Core.Configuration` package should also do the trick.

 Since this implementation wraps the `Log4Net` log you would use the `Log4Net` [configuration options](https://logging.apache.org/log4net/release/manual/configuration.html).